- It's no secret that having an online presence if you're in the retail business is one of the things you can never skip. Period.

 It's important to think about the "long game" when it comes to this style of marketing.
 A new customer over time is going to be far more valuable than a one-off sale.

-If you want to really supercharge your funnels and marketing, try some of these extra steps:
+If you want to really supercharge your sales funnels and online marketing as a retailer, try some of these extra steps:

 - Create or login to your Facebook Ads account and create a "pixel".
 This is a small piece of tracking code you then copy into the settings area of your funnel.
 This "pixel" will help track visitors to your site and allow you to create an audience of visitors who "look like" them.
 Very powerful way to market to similar prospects.